 Nevertheless, as observed by Arsenijević (2017), the mere fact that pronouns can be modified in BCMS and in English is insufficient to diagnose the presence or absence of a DP layer.
-Arsenijević (2017: 13) argues (contra Bošković 2008, Runić 2014) that even English pronouns can be modified by adjectives (e.g. Last night's him was so unlike the him that Sepi had first met).
-And since they can be preceded by an article, this would indicate that they do not move to D, contrary to Déchaine & Wiltschko (2002).
+Arsenijević (2017:13) argues (contra Bošković 2008; Runić 2014) that even English pronouns can be modified by adjectives (e.g. Last night's him was so unlike the him that Sepi had first met).
+And since they can be preceded by an article, this would indicate that they do not move to D, contrary to Déchaine and Wiltschko (2002).
 Moreover, Arsenijević (2014) recognises that there are semantic restrictions on the adjectives that can modify pronouns, such that only non-restrictive adjectives can combine with pronouns.
-Adjectives that are used restrictively can combine with pronouns only if the pronouns themselves semantically shift in interpretation, acquiring the interpretation of nouns (i.e. from type e to $\langle e, t \rangle$, as evident in the different agreement possibilities that such a pronoun can license, demonstrated in (14a)).
+Adjectives that are used restrictively can combine with pronouns only if the pronouns themselves semantically shift in interpretation, acquiring the interpretation of nouns (i.e. from type <e> to <e, t>, as evident in the different agreement possibilities that such a pronoun can license, demonstrated in (14a)).

 Furthermore, a Pro-DP behaves as an R-expression, while a Pro-PhiP behaves as a bound variable, which would qualify strong pronouns as DPs and clitics as PhiPs.
 However we have seen above that strong pronouns may license sloppy readings in PPs and act as bound variables in focus contexts, which would simultaneously make them PhiPs.
-Finally, according to Déchaine & Wiltschko (2002), a Pro-DP cannot be used as a predicate, but only as an argument.
+Finally, according to Déchaine and Wiltschko (2002), a Pro-DP cannot be used as a predicate, but only as an argument.
 Clitics in BCMS can only be used as arguments (15), which would qualify them as DPs, while strong pronouns can appear in both contexts (15)-(16), which would make them Pro-PhiPs.
-However note that the very claim that DPs cannot function as predicates, put forward by Longobardi (1994), and followed by Déchaine & Wiltschko (2002) has been disputed in the literature (see for instance Pereltsvaig 2007: 21f. and references therein for Slavic).5
+However note that the very claim that DPs cannot function as predicates, put forward by Longobardi (1994), and followed by Déchaine and Wiltschko (2002) has been disputed in the literature (see for instance Pereltsvaig 2007:21f. and references therein for Slavic).5

-- (15) Video sam {tebe / te}.

-see.PRT.M.SG AUX.1.SG 2.SG.ACC CL.2.SG.ACC

-'I saw you.'

-- (16) Postala sam ti. become.PRT.F.SG AUX.1.SG 2.SG.NOM 'I became you.'
+- (15) Video sam tebe/te. seen am 2.SG.ACC/CL.2.SG.ACC 'I saw you.' - (16) Postala sam ti. become.PRT.F.SG AUX.1.SG 2.SG.NOM 'I became you.'

 There thus seems to be a lack of clear evidence on what category the pronominal elements could be, but more evidence favours their being PhiPs, than DPs.
 I will thus take an intermediate position, which is on the one hand, that the DP is not crucial to our understanding of the properties of personal pronouns, and on the other, that φ -features are one of their defining properties.
-As such, the DP will not play a crucial role in our analysis and will be left out of the pronominal structures proposed below (which will also be in line with recent proposals by Stegovec 2019, Ruda 2021a, but also the bulk of recent literature on the morphological realisation of pronouns advocated for by Moskal 2015b; Smith et al. 2019; McFadden 2018).
-Their PhiP status will prove to be convenient in accounting for the similarities and differences between strong pronouns and clitics.
-Eliminating the DP will require other ways to deal with their referentiality, but see Trenkić (2004), Stanković (2014a,b) on reference not requiring D in BCMS.
-The existence
+As such, the DP will not play a crucial role in our analysis and will be left out of the pronominal structures proposed below (which will also be in line with recent proposals by Ruda 2021a; Stegovec 2019, but also the bulk of recent literature on the morphological realisation of pronouns advocated for by Moskal 2015b; Smith et al. 2018; McFadden 2018).
+And their PhiP

-5Cardinaletti and Starke (1999) argue for a tripartite distinction between strong, weak, and clitic pronouns; their tests are also insufficient - we could treat argument pronouns as strong and PP pronouns such as those in example (3) as weak (since they allow for inanimate referents, unlike strong pronouns in argument position), but they should also disallow coordination (see Bešlin in press and Despié 2011 for discussion and counterexamples).
+5Cardinaletti and Starke (1999) argue for a tripartite distinction between strong, weak and clitic pronouns; their tests also insufficient - we could treat argument pronouns as strong and PP pronouns (3) as weak (since they allow for inanimate referents, unlike strong pronouns in argument position), but they should also disallow coordination (see Bešlin in press and Despić 2011 for discussion and counterexamples).